Startup challenge: Non-technical power losses

 Iberdrola has already identified and is working on more than 120 projects worth 110 million euros and has reached agreements with 30 technology partners on developing grid digitalisation solutions, renewables integration, electric vehicle deployment and energy storage systems.
 The lines of work, which are international in scope, will enable the development and deployment of innovative solutions for the activity of Iberdrola Networks throughout the world.

-The prize will consist of a collaboration and test agreement with PERSEO or any other group company, which will support the cost of those activities and provide the winner with all necessary technical support, as well as a site and real data to test the solution, giving access to equipment, teams, infrastructure, high technology sites and shared work areas.
-The project will be developed in collaboration with the technical specialists from the Iberdrola Network area.
+The prize for Automa consists in signing a collaboration and testing agreement with PERSEO or any other company of the group, which will assume the costs of such activities and provide the winner with the necessary technical support, as well as a real environment and data to test the solution, giving access to equipment, teams, infrastructures, high-tech sites and co-working areas.

-If the assay or test of the concept is satisfactory, Iberdrola may offer the winner the opportunity to scale up the solution adapting it by means of commercial agreements.
+If the trial or proof of concept is successful, Iberdrola may offer the start-up the opportunity to scale up the solution by adopting it through commercial agreements.
+In addition, PERSEO may consider investing in the company and/or in the winning solution of the challenge.